Part one: The manufacturing of customized RFID tag

 The RFID technology

-The acronym RFID means Radio Frequency Identification and named the system of gathering together, storing and updating data through radio waves.
+The acronym RFID means Radio Frequency Identification and named the system of collecting, storage and updating data through radio waves.
 The basic purpose of an RFID system is the distinctive traceability of objects, animals and humans, providing them with an individual number within the RFID tag they are attached with.

 What is an RFID system and what is it for?